 It’s easy to make a flax egg and it’s a great substitute when you need something binding in a recipe or you need an egg substitute for baking.
 We use flax eggs in a lot of our recipes like tempeh sliders, vegan Italian meatloaf, and vegan spaghetti & meatballs.

 A flax egg is a combination of two very simple ingredients, ground flax seeds and water.
 When mixed together, the mixture gels up and creates an excellent binder for many recipes.
 It’s a vegan substitute for an egg in many baking recipes that require egg as a binder.

 A flax egg combines only two ingredients – ground flaxseed and water.
 You can purchase pre-ground flax or you can grind whole flaxseeds yourself using a spice grinder.

-- 1 tbsp ground flaxseed
+- 1 tablespoon ground flaxseed

-- 2.5 tbsp water
+- 2.5 tablespoons water

 In a small bowl, mix one tablespoon ground flaxseed meal with 2.5 tablespoons of water.

 Place bowl in refrigerator and let sit for 10-15 minutes to gel up and thicken.